vincentzhwg/vincentzhwg.github.io/README.md

 - post tags will be listed in the meta `keywords` of the html head
 - use google-code-prettify to highlight code
 - have a 'go to top' flow button
-- integrate many services, such as, disqus or duoshuo for comments, google analytics or cnzz, kp747 for website statics.
+- integrate many services, such as, disqus or duoshuo for comments, google analytics or cnzz for website statics.
 If you don't want one of them, just comment of delete it in `_config.yml`